 As of Sunday October 22, 1989, the estimated damages had climbed to over $9 billion.
 This figure can be roughly broken down into two categories: immediate property damages, estimated at $4.1 billion, and business interruption damages, estimated at $5 billion.

 Another important economic factor that cannot be overlooked is the relocation factor.
-VonNovak explained that this is a reevaluation of where a company is doing business and how much theyre going to lose should that general area become temporarily inoperable.
+VonNovak explained that this as "a reevaluation of where a company is doing business and how much they're going to lose should that general area become temporarily inoperable."
 Essentially, this refers to the loss of productivity resulting from the actual shutdown of the facility and the subsequent reduced productivity because employees do not report for work.
-This may be because employees cannot reach their workplace or other economic factors.
+This may be because employees cannot reach their workplace o r other economic factors.
 For example, the collapsed bridge was a vital artery linking the East Bay area with downtown San Francisco.
 Suddenly, approximately 200,000 daily commuters must find an alternate route to travel to work.
 For now, a ferry will take up the slack: however, this will cost each person $8.00 a day as opposed to a $2.00 toll for the bridge.

 What We Can Learn From This Disaster